MIX NYC: 2000 - 2006

+2007 - present

 The 2007 festival began with a name change, to the New York Queer Experimental Film Festival, after a few years of requests from the public to a name more inclusive than "Lesbian and Gay" and embracing of contemporary terminology.
 The festival was held in an empty storefront in SoHo, and marked a shift away from traditional theater venues.
 Installations covered the space, and led back to the makeshift screening room.
 Additional installations were in the mezzanine, overlooking the whole space.
 Many shows were packed, including the Butt magazine show, and Homoccult and other Esoterotica, guest curated by Daniel McKernan and Richie Rennt.
 Another highlight was a screening of a rare 16mm print shot by Women's Liberation Cinema (Kate Millett and Susan Kleckner, among others) of the 1971 gay pride march in New York.
 For this screening Sharon Hayes performed a live audio accompaniment.
 Hayes continued working with this material, and the film and recorded audio were included in Hayes's show at the Whitney Museum in 2012.

 In 2008 MIX took over a former Liz Claiborne department store in the South Street Seaport, filling every nook and cranny with installations, decorations and performances.
 The festival took place in October, earlier than its traditional mid-November dates, because the space, donated free of charge by the landlord, was only available at that time.
 This year MIX NYC initiated a program of artist-designed T-shirts celebrating the festival, each available in a limited edition.